Won a big award against the Maldives

 |Current arbitrator appointments||5 (of which 3 are as sole or chair)|

-Unsurprisingly for a firm with a history of excellence in construction law matters, Pinsent Masons was named law firm of the year in that discipline by GAR’s sister publication Who Who Legal in 2017.
+Pinsent Masons made its first appearance in GAR 100 in 2015.
+Unsurprisingly for a firm with a history of excellence in construction law matters, it has been named law firm of the year in that discipline by GAR’s sister publication Who Who Legal.
 Its international arbitration practice had its roots in large-scale infrastructure projects, including the Channel Tunnel, but has since expanded into energy, technology, financial services and insurance disputes.

 The late Tony Bunch was a member of the advisory committee that reported on the draft of the UK Arbitration Act 1996.
 The firm also helped the Dubai International Arbitration Centre in the revision of its rules and maintains close ties with other major centres around the world.

 Mark Roe heads the international arbitration practice from the London office, where most of the team is based.
 The Paris team is headed by Peter Rosher, who joined from Clifford Chance in 2013.
 The arrival of Peter Megens in Melbourne in 2015 has brought added infrastructure expertise – he joined from King & Spalding in Singapore and also worked at King & Wood Mallesons.

 Apart from London and Paris, Asia is a hub – with Mohan Pillay leading the work in Singapore after his firm was absorbed by Pinsent Masons in 2007.
 There are also arbitration partners in Dubai, Hong Kong, Beijing, Shanghai and Melbourne, while others are based in Istanbul, Munich, Manchester and Edinburgh.